owid/covid-19-data/public/data/owid-covid-data-codebook.md

 `new_cases_per_million`|New confirmed cases of COVID-19 per 1,000,000 people|European Centre for Disease Prevention and Control
 `total_deaths_per_million`|Total deaths attributed to COVID-19 per 1,000,000 people|European Centre for Disease Prevention and Control
 `new_deaths_per_million`|New deaths attributed to COVID-19 per 1,000,000 people|European Centre for Disease Prevention and Control
+`total_tests`|Total tests for COVID-19|National government reports
+`new_tests`|New tests for COVID-19|National government reports
+`new_tests_smoothed`|New tests for COVID-19, smoothed by averaging daily figures over a rolling 7-day window|National government reports
-`total_tests`|Total tests for COVID-19|European Centre for Disease Prevention and Control `new_tests`|New tests for COVID-19|European Centre for Disease Prevention and Control `total_tests_per_thousand`|Total tests for COVID-19 per 1,000 people|National government reports `new_tests_per_thousand`|New tests for COVID-19 per 1,000 people|National government reports
+`total_tests_per_thousand`|Total tests for COVID-19 per 1,000 people|National government reports
+`new_tests_per_thousand`|New tests for COVID-19 per 1,000 people|National government reports
+`new_tests_smoothed_per_thousand`|New tests for COVID-19 per 1,000 people, smoothed by averaging daily figures over a rolling 7-day window|National government reports
+`tests_units`|Units used by the location to report its testing data|National government reports `stringency_index`|Government Response Stringency Index: composite measure based on 9 response indicators including school closures, workplace closures, and travel bans, rescaled to a value from 0 to 100 (100 = strictest response)|Oxford COVID-19 Government Response Tracker, Blavatnik School of Government
-`tests_units`|Units used by the location to report its testing data|National government reports `population`|Population in 2020|United Nations, Department of Economic and Social Affairs, Population Division, World Population Prospects: The 2019 Revision
+`population`|Population in 2020|United Nations, Department of Economic and Social Affairs, Population Division, World Population Prospects: The 2019 Revision
 `population_density`|Number of people divided by land area, measured in square kilometers, most recent year available|World Bank – World Development Indicators, sourced from Food and Agriculture Organization and World Bank estimates
 `median_age`|Median age of the population, UN projection for 2020|UN Population Division, World Population Prospects, 2017 Revision